 Rabbi Laurence Rosenthal

-Rabbi Laurence Rosenthal grew up in Los Angeles.
+Rabbi Laurence Rosenthal is the Senior Rabbi of Ahavath Achim Synagogue.
+He grew up in Los Angeles.
 As the youngest of three children and the son of physicians, Laurence learned the importance of education from the example set by his older siblings and parents.
 However, his interest did not remain in textbooks.
 Laurence spent much of his youth involved in the arts, beginning as a performing magician in his late adolescence and early teenage years, continuing on to performing music as a drummer and guitarist in his late teens and early twenties.
 He has also worked as a studio guitarist in Los Angeles for more than 10 years.
 It was not until college that Laurence reconnected with his Jewish roots by studying Jewish texts and exploring religious life.

 He graduated from the University of Southern California in Los Angeles with a degree in Psychology and spent the next few years working as a research coordinator studying the effects of the narcotic, Methamphetamine, on the human brain.
 After several years, Laurence decided to leave clinical research to serve the Jewish community, eventually earning a Masters of Arts degree in Rabbinic Studies and Rabbinic ordination from the Ziegler School of Rabbinic Studies at the American Jewish University in May 2008.